publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch36/schI/m__us_usc_t7_s1516.md

             (A) __In general__

-            For each of the 1999 and subsequent reinsurance years, the Corporation may use the insurance fund established under subsection (c) of this section, but not to exceed $3,500,000 for each fiscal year, to pay the following:
+            For each of the 1999 and subsequent reinsurance years, the Corporation may use the insurance fund established under subsection (c), but not to exceed $3,500,000 for each fiscal year, to pay the following:

                 (i) Costs associated with the consideration and implementation of policies, plans of insurance, and related materials submitted under [section 1508(h) of this title][/us/usc/t7/s1508/h] or developed under section 1522 or 1523 of this title.